ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * BPI Integration
     * Standardized Set of BPI Interoperability APIs
     * BPI Interoperability: Discoverable Standard Transport Security
-* **Section 6: Agreement Execution** with definitions, key concepts, and overviews of the BPI Processing Layer components necessary in a compliant Baseline Protocol Implementation as delineated in the following subsections
+* **Section 6: Agreement Execution** with definitions, key concepts, and overviews of the BPI Processing Layer components necessary in a compliant Baseline Protocol Implementation as delineated in the following subsections:
     * BPI Workstep
     * BPI Workflow
     * BPI Workgroup
     * BPI Account
     * BPI Transactions
     * BPI Transaction Lifecycle
-* **Section 7: General BPI Storage Capabilities** with definitions, key concepts, and overviews of BPI Storage components applicable to all BPI layers and necessary in a compliant Baseline Protocol Implementation as delineated in the following subsections
+* **Section 7: General BPI Storage Capabilities** with definitions, key concepts, and overviews of BPI Storage components applicable to all BPI layers and necessary in a compliant Baseline Protocol Implementation as delineated in the following subsections:
     * BPI Storage Security
     * BPI Storage Privacy
     * BPI Data Orchestration